centreon/centreon-documentation/versioned_docs/version-24.10/upgrade/upgrade-from-24-04.md

 > If you want to migrate your Centreon platform to another server/OS, follow the [migration procedure](../migrate/introduction.md).

+> Version 24.10 means the end of support for Debian 11.
+If you were using Debian 11, you must first migrate to Debian 12 before you can upgrade Centreon.
+See [How to migrate from Debian 11 to Debian 12](https://thewatch.centreon.com/product-how-to-21/how-to-migrate-from-debian-11-to-debian-12-3874).

 ## Prerequisites

 ### Perform a backup